djramones/technicus/README.md

 ![Technicus screenshot](technicus-theme-screenshot.jpg)

-## Live example
+## Demo

-See this theme in action on the blog [la-technique.reversedelay.net](https://la-technique.reversedelay.net).
+See this theme in action on the blog [tech.reversedelay.net](https://tech.reversedelay.net).

 ## Limitations